-Use the Param Enable layout in the Mixer Megamode, the Enab button on the ILP2, or an enable button on the ILP or Mixer screen.
+Use the Param Enable layout in the Mixer Megamode or an enable button on the Mixer screen.

 The channel must be selected

 Touch Auto Enable must be on

 Channels can be selected using the channel buttons in the XCS panel, when a Mixer menu is current (e.g. mix menu Or pad lock.)
 The Touch Auto Enable button is found in the Mixer Megamode.